kirill-konshin/next-redux-wrapper/README.md

 Best way is to use [server and client state separation](#server-and-client-state-separation).

-Another way is to use https://github.com/benjamine/jsondiffpatch to analyze diff and apply it properly:
+Another way is to use https://github.com/benjamine/jsondiffpatch to analyze diff and apply it properly, or any other way to determine which state subtrees were modified.

 ```js
 import {HYDRATE} from 'next-redux-wrapper';